 I'd like to start this post by talking about waffles.
 I do enjoy a good waffle, don't you?
 I recently took part in the NJ Gran Fondo - a 63 mile bike "tour" with timed hill climbs.
 It was awesome.
 And one of the best things about this race were the rest stops.
-See, unlike triathlon, bike tours have rest stops.
+See, bike tours have rest stops.
 These are designated areas where cyclists can refill on their calories and hydration, visit the port-a-loo, and mill about.
-It's comparatively civilized.

 The NJ Gran Fondo had some excellently catered rest stops.
 They featured waffles.
 Two different kinds of waffles, in fact.
 When my fellow riders and I figured this out, we began making up excuses to stop at all the rest areas.